 Spinal subluxations (i.e., a misaligned vertebra) can also prevent the proper flow of spinal fluid, causing a buildup in the ear canal.
 Such a condition can result in vertigo symptoms such as pressure, dizziness, headaches, and disorientation.

-Chiropractic adjustments can help patients with vertigo return to engaging with ease in the activities of everyday life with restored hearing, improved balance, and greater confidence!
+Chiropractic adjustments can help patients with vertigo return to engage with ease in the activities of everyday life with restored hearing, improved balance, and greater confidence!

 Another common type of vertigo chiropractic treatment can relieve Benign Paroxysmal Positional Vertigo (BPPV).
 As mentioned earlier, BPPV stems from a buildup of calcium particles in the inner ear.
 The calcium crystals may shift from the otolith organs (i.e., two sacs in the inner ear that help maintain the body’s sense of balance) to other areas of the inner ear, shifting the perceived center of balance and causing dizziness.